hhaslam11/PascalAssignments/README.md

 # PascalAssignments
-Borland pascal assignments for IT10/IT11 classes
+Borland pascal assignments for IT11/IT12 classes.
+Pretty useless.